Jezzamonn/fourier/content.md

 <canvas id="fourier-title" class="sketch" width=500 height=300></canvas>

-There is another type of visual data that we does use Fourier transforms for, however.
+There is another type of visual data that does use Fourier transforms, however.

 ## JPEGs